Smallpox: Diagnosis

-The clinical definition of ordinary smallpox is an illness with acute onset of fever equal to or greater than 38.3 °C followed by a rash characterized by firm, deep-seated vesicles or pustules in the same stage of development without other apparent cause.
-When a clinical case was observed, smallpox was confirmed using laboratory tests.
+The clinical definition of ordinary smallpox is an illness with acute onset of fever followed by a rash characterized by firm, deep-seated vesicles or pustules in the same stage of development without other apparent cause.
+Before the availability of laboratory testing, doctors could diagnose smallpox by touch alone, due to the distinctively hard pustules.

 Microscopically, poxviruses produce characteristic cytoplasmic inclusion bodies, the most important of which are known as Guarnieri bodies, and are the sites of viral replication.
 Guarnieri bodies are readily identified in skin biopsies stained with hematoxylin and eosin, and appear as pink blobs.
 They are found in virtually all poxvirus infections but the absence of Guarnieri bodies could not be used to rule out smallpox.
 The diagnosis of an orthopoxvirus infection can also be made rapidly by electron microscopic examination of pustular fluid or scabs.
 All orthopoxviruses exhibit identical brick-shaped virions by electron microscopy.
-If particles with the characteristic morphology of herpesviruses are seen this will eliminate smallpox and other orthopoxvirus infections.

 Definitive laboratory identification of variola virus involved growing the virus on chorioallantoic membrane (part of a chicken embryo) and examining the resulting pock lesions under defined temperature conditions.
 Strains were characterized by polymerase chain reaction (PCR) and restriction fragment length polymorphism (RFLP) analysis.
 Serologic tests and enzyme linked immunosorbent assays (ELISA), which measured variola virus-specific immunoglobulin and antigen were also developed to assist in the diagnosis of infection.

 Chickenpox was commonly confused with smallpox in the immediate post-eradication era.
 Chickenpox and smallpox could be distinguished by several methods.
 Unlike smallpox, chickenpox does not usually affect the palms and soles.
 Additionally, chickenpox pustules are of varying size due to variations in the timing of pustule eruption: smallpox pustules are all very nearly the same size since the viral effect progresses more uniformly.
 A variety of laboratory methods were available for detecting chickenpox in the evaluation of suspected smallpox cases.